Violin plot

-A violin plot is a method of plotting numeric data.
-It is similar to a box plot, with the addition of a rotated kernel density plot on each side.
+A violin plot (also known as a bean plot) is a statistical graphic for comparing probability distributions.
+It is similar to a box plot, but has enhanced information with the addition of a rotated kernel density plot on each side.

+History

+The violin plot was proposed in 1997 by Jerry L. Hintze and Ray D. Nelson as a way to display even more information than box plots, which were created by John Tukey in 1977.
+The name comes from the plot's alleged resemblance to a violin.

+Description

 Violin plots are similar to box plots, except that they also show the probability density of the data at different values, usually smoothed by a kernel density estimator.
-Typically a violin plot will include all the data that is in a box plot: a marker for the median of the data; a box or marker indicating the interquartile range; and possibly all sample points, if the number of samples is not too high.
+A violin plot will include all the data that is in a box plot: a marker for the median of the data; a box or marker indicating the interquartile range; and possibly all sample points, if the number of samples is not too high.

-Violin plots are available as extensions to a number of software packages such as DataVisualization on CRAN and the md-plot package on PyPI.

-A violin plot is more informative than a plain box plot.
-While a box plot only shows summary statistics such as mean/median and interquartile ranges, the violin plot shows the full distribution of the data.
-The difference is particularly useful when the data distribution is multimodal (more than one peak).
+While a box plot shows a summary statistics such as mean/median and interquartile ranges, the violin plot shows the full distribution of the data.
+The violin plot can be used in multimodal data (more than one peak).
 In this case a violin plot shows the presence of different peaks, their position and relative amplitude.

 Like box plots, violin plots are used to represent comparison of a variable distribution (or sample distribution) across different "categories" (for example, temperature distribution compared between day and night, or distribution of car prices compared across different car makers).

 A violin plot can have multiple layers.
 For instance, the outer shape represents all possible results.
 The next layer inside might represent the values that occur 95% of the time.
 The next layer (if it exists) inside might represent the values that occur 50% of the time.

-Although more informative than box plots, they are less popular.
-Because of their unpopularity, they may be harder to understand for readers not familiar with them.
-In this case, a more accessible alternative is to plot a series of stacked histograms or kernel density distributions.
+Violin plots are less popular than box plots.
+Violin plots may be harder to understand for readers not familiar with them.
+In this case, a more accessible alternative is to plot a series of stacked histograms or kernel density plots.